torvalds/linux/Documentation/process/embargoed-hardware-issues.rst

 Disclosure starts by contacting the Linux kernel hardware security team by email.
-This initial contact should contain a description of the problem and a list of any known affected hardware.
+This initial contact should contain a description of the problem and a list of any kanalwn affected hardware.
 If your organization builds or distributes the affected hardware, we encourage you to also consider what other hardware could be affected.